ThermalSpan/pandoc-posts/website_setup.md

 [pandoc-posts](https://github.com/ThermalSpan/pandoc-posts) is the repository where most of the posts live.
 Top of tree on the master branch should be sufficient.
 Drafts live in other branches.

 ### thermalspan.github.io-source
-[thermalspan.github.io-source](https://github.com/ThermalSpan/thermalspan.github.io-source) is kitchen sink for this website.
+[thermalspan.github.io-source](https://github.com/ThermalSpan/thermalspan.github.io-source) is the kitchen sink for this website.
 All the templates, misc pages, and such live here.
 And for now the "build system" does too, but I'd like to rip that out.

 ## How to Build and Deploy